-Liver Cancer – Life Saving Information
+Liver Cancer – This Information Could Save Your Life!

 Since the year 2000, the death rate for liver cancer has surged by 43 percent.
 Men are twice as likely to die from liver cancer as women.
 Liver cancer is the second biggest cause of cancer death globally.
 When we look at 5-year survival statistics, fewer people in the USA are dying from cancer in general.
 The opposite is true for liver cancer.
 More people than ever are dying from the disease.
 These statistics come from a new report issued by the Centers for Disease Control.
 Ghassan Abou-Alfa, MD is a medical oncologist at Memorial Sloan Kettering Cancer Center in New York City and has commented on these statistics.
 He cited fatty liver (non-alcoholic steatohepatitis or NASH) due to obesity and/or diabetes as the most important risk factor for primary liver cancer (hepatocellular carcinoma).
 If your liver is fatty, it means there is too much inflammation inside.
 If liver cells are chronically inflamed, they are at greater risk of becoming cancerous.

 The obesity epidemic is increasing, with a forecasted rate between 40% and 50% by 2030.

 - Chronic infection with the hepatitis B virus (HBV) or hepatitis C virus (HCV) increases your risk of liver cancer.

 - Diabetes will cause a greater risk of liver cancer

 - Cirrhosis of the liver increases your risk of developing liver cancer.

 - Inherited liver diseases – such as hemochromatosis and Wilson's disease which are easily treated.